Gowtham0891/project2final/project/dr_template.md

 # Infrastructure

-Three EC2 instances for 'Web' for each region.
-Two EKS nodes per cluster in each region deployed using multi AZ VPCs.
-The VPCs consume an IP from multiple AZs in the region its deployed in.
-A load balancer is deployed (with VIP/DNS) to allow for distribution and failover for the web front end.

-The database (RDS) deployment will have two nodes (One Primary and One Secondary) per RDS Cluster.
-Two clusters will exist and distributed in at least two AWS regions.
-The RDS cluster in Zone1 (us-east-2) will replicate to zone2 (us-west-1) The backup retention will be configured for a retention level of five days.

-S3 buckets to contain terraform code and any backups/snapshots etc for EC2, RDS, etc that needs multi region access.
+Two S3 buckets created one in us-east-2 and one in us-west-1, Three Web instances of EC2 in each region (us-east-2, us-west-1). two EKS nodes in each cluster deployed in the us-east-2 and in us-west-1.
+Load balancer is delpoyed to distribute traffic and failover's.
+The RDS deployment will also have 2 nodes in each cluster [us-east-2 and in us-west-1] and the backup is set to 5 days.

-EKS pods for Prometheus/Grafana deployment.
-Grafana dashboards to monitor infra and application health and capacity trends. (if not using AWS/cloudwatch tools/GUI for monitoring)
+Grafana dashboards to monitor infrastartuture and application performance.

-Terraform code will be configured, deployed and maintaned to ensure both sites are configured the same.
-Users/External apps will use the DNS name from the load balancer to ensure VIP/load balance between web tier and for failover.

 ## AWS Zones

-command used: aws ec2 describe-availability-zones --region us-east-2 us-east-2a us-east-2b us-east-2c azs = ["us-east-2a", "us-east-2b", "us-east-2c"] Applied both for the VPC and the RDS terraform files
+command used to find the AZ [Availability Zones]: aws ec2 describe-availability-zones --region us-east-2 us-east-2a us-east-2b us-east-2c added in terraform code in VPC and in RDS files

-aws ec2 describe-availability-zones --region us-west-1 us-west-1b us-west-1c azs = ["us-west-1b", "us-west-1c"] Applied both for the VPC and the RDS terraform files
+aws ec2 describe-availability-zones --region us-west-1
+us-west-1b us-west-1a azs = ["us-west-1b", "us-west-1a"] added in terraform code in VPC and in RDS files

 ## Servers and Clusters

-Three EC2 instances for 'Web' for each region.
-Two EKS nodes per cluster in each region deployed using multi AZ VPCs.
+Three Ec2 instances for Web in each Us-east-2 and for us-west-1. each cluster one in us-east-2 and another in us-west-1 will have two nodes each.

-The database (RDS) deployment will have two nodes (One Primary and One Secondary) per RDS Cluster.
-Two clusters will exist and distributed in at least two AWS regions.
-The RDS cluster in Zone1 (us-east-2) will replicate to zone2 (us-west-1) Each RDS node will exist in a different AZ

-EKS pods for Prometheus/Grafana deployment.
+RDS Database will have a cluster in us-east-2 and in us-west-1 with two nodes in each cluster. the cluster will be distributed across AZ provided in terraform files as like above.

 ### Table 1.1 Summary
 | Asset      | Purpose           | Size                                                                   | Qty                                                             | DR                                                                                                           |